 - Mix brown sugar and cinnamon in a small bowl.

-- Divide the batter into half.
+- Divide the batter into two.
 Fill the loaf pans with half of the mixture, then sprinkle brown sugar and cinnamon, add the remaining batter.